orbcode/orbuculum/README.md

 Orbuculum - ARM Cortex Debug Output Processing Tools
 ====================================================

+* Latest Changes:
+After some time away, I'm finally back onto this and have pulled in a number of changes that people have submitted.
+The most important of these is that the gdbinit has been changed to referend _SWO_ and not _SWD_.
+Sorry, that may mean slight changes to your startup scripts.

+The CHANGES file now tells you what's been done when.

-*Stop press: Orbuculum now has an active Gitter channel at https://gitter.im/orbcode/orbuculum ... come join the discussion.*
+Orbuculum now has an active Gitter channel at https://gitter.im/orbcode/orbuculum ... come join the discussion.*

 An Orbuculum is a Crystal Ball, used for seeing things that would be otherwise invisible.
 A  nodding reference to (the) BlackMagic